Skip to main content

 Why monitor clock_offset_meannanos?

 CockroachDB relies on loosely-synchronized clocks.
-If a node's mean offset versus its peers grows too large, the node removes itself from the cluster to preserve consistency.
+If a node's offset against a majority of its peers exceeds ~80% of the cluster max-offset (≈400ms at the 500ms / 5e8 ns default), the node removes itself to preserve consistency.
 Tracking this metric warns you before that happens.

 What's Next?